-- i.
-Revenues from KAMMI and MSTPI pertain to subcontracting services related to registered activities. - ii.
-Revenues from AC Industrials represent recoveries for the provision of corporate and support services.

-iii.
-Interest income earned from investments with BPI.
+- Revenues from KAMMI and MSTPI pertain to subcontracting services related to registered activities. - ii.
+Revenues from ACI represent recoveries for the provision of corporate and support services. - iii.
+Interest income earned form investments with BPI.

 Expenses incurred from related party transactions include: